AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-03-09-changing-locale-in-chrome-with-dev-tools/index.md

 ---
 title: Changing the Locale in Chrome with Dev Tools
-description: Modern browsers have developer tools that allow us to simulate user preferences, vision impairments, device resolutions, and various other scenarios.
-Chromium browsers in particular allow us to also simulate loading the page in a different locale.
+description: Learn how to use Chrome developer tools to simulate loading a page in a different locale.
 keywords: [locale, dev tools]
 categories: [html, i18n, browsers, testing]
 thumbnail: